 Eastbound commuters -- who have benefited from an 11-mile carpool lane from Hacienda Drive to Greenville since 2009 -- will see the lane transformed into a combination carpool-toll lane.
 Carpoolers will still be able to use the lane but, depending on congestion, solo drivers will have access to cruise in it for a fee.

-The cost to add the technology for the lane, which was $15 million to
+The cost to add the technology for the lane, which was $15 million to build, is $19 million, and it will open at the same time the westbound lane debuts.

 "It reduces commutes for everyone," said Dublin Mayor Tim Sbranti, who also sits on the commission's board, about the benefits of the eastbound carpool lane.